curious-containers/curious-containers.github.io/_docs/1050-cc-core-cc-faice-cc-agency.md

 FAICE (Fair Collaboration and Experiments) is a CLI tool suite, providing a lot of functionality to users.
 The main functions are:

-* Implementing meta agents to launch corresponding CC-Core agents inside of Docker containers, which will then run the actual experiments defined in CWL or RED format.
+* Providing an agent to run experiments in RED format.
 * Additional tools to convert, validate and export RED files.

 ### Installation